 Once you’re in the city itself, you’ll find that getting around is very easy.
 The city is extremely compact and walkable, so you’ll likely only use public transportation a couple of times during your visit.

-With 2 days in Dublin, you’ll find just enough time to check out most of the major historic sites, stroll through the best neighbourhoods, and sample some great Guinness at traditional Irish pubs.
-Read on for a breakdown of what to do in Dublin in 2 days!
+With 2 days, you’ll find just enough time to check out most of the major historic sites, stroll through the best neighbourhoods, and sample some great Guinness at traditional Irish pubs.

 Explore Dublin Castle and Gardens

 The perfect place to start your first day in Dublin is at Dublin Castle, right in the heart of town.
 This castle is one of the most important historic buildings in Ireland and the perfect place to learn about the history of Ireland and its struggle for independence.

 The castle was the headquarters for the British administration in Ireland right up until 1922 and now serves as an important government complex and a symbol of the fight for an independent Irish Republic.

 On top of its historic importance, the castle is a beautiful and sprawling showcase of the Georgian architecture and style that is commonplace in Dublin.
 Book a guided tour of the castle or simply stroll the grounds and check out the beautiful gardens to get a good sense of Ireland’s unique history.